 There are a couple of different methods to determine indirect diffuse noise.
 If you've rendered AOV's you can check the indirect diffuse AOV; if noise is present in this AOV only, you can be quite certain this ray type is responsible.
 You can check if an area of noise is created by indirect diffuse noise by turning Diffuse samples to zero; this will effectively turn off indirect diffuse.
 If this ray type is responsible, then the noise will disappear.
 If the image darkens with the indirect diffuse gone, but the noise is still present, indirect diffuse rays are not responsible for the noise.

 In the example below a directional light is pointing into an enclosed space.
 With Diffuse samples set to 0, no light can bounce off of the surfaces, and therefore there is no indirect light in the scene.
 Increasing the Diffuse samples to 1 allows diffuse rays to bounce around the scene.
 However, it produces a noisy result, especially in the corners of the scene.
 Increasing the Diffuse samples to 3 gives an improved result.
 It is good practice to use this value sparingly.
 Increase it incrementally and see if you notice any difference in the quality of the indirect diffuse component.

-Remember that the Diffuse sampling is done for each AA sample, so high values for both AA Samples and Diffuse Samples will tend to result in slow renders.
+Remember that the Diffuse sampling is done for each Camera (AA) sample, so high values for both Camera (AA) samples and Diffuse samples will tend to result in slow renders.